-First off, we took a Gondola up into the Maokong hills the skirt the sprawling city of Taipei, where our eyes were treated to panoramic views of the city skyline including the mesmerizing 101 story skyscraper; Taipei 101.
+First off, we took a cable car from Taipei to Maokong, the hills that skirt the sprawling city of Taipei, where our eyes were treated to panoramic views of the city skyline including the mesmerizing 101 story skyscraper; Taipei 101.

 As the sun set on the city, nightfall brought with it a strong breeze which sent shivers down my spine as, at a height of 2,000 meters above ground level, out gondola began to shake as the wind whistled through the cracks which sounded like lost souls.